CS2103AUG2016-T16-C3/addressbook-level4/docs/UserGuide.md

 `next year` | Thu Oct 19 12:00:00 2017 |
 `19 Oct 1am` | Thu Oct 20 01:00:00 | Specify date and time
 `21 Dec 14:00`/`Dec 21 14:00` | Wed Dec 21 14:00:00 | Specify date and time (24-hour format)
+`Nov 2 2016 2359` | Wed Nov 02 23:59:00 2016 | The second 4-digit number will be set as time (24-hour format)

-_The following are some formats that are incorrect and may not be read in correctly, or show an error._
+_The following are some formats that are incorrect and may not be read in correctly.
+An error may be shown for some cases._

 Input | Read in as | Comments
 ----- | :--------: | ------- |